 The takeaway from Step 6

-- Aim for a GMAT score which is 20+ points more than the average GMAT of the last incoming batch.
+Aim for a GMAT score that is 20+ points more than the average GMAT of the last incoming batch.
 For Harvard Business School, aim for a GMAT score of 750+

 Step 7 – Apply to Harvard Business School’s (HBS) MBA Program

 Follow these instructions while applying to the Harvard Business School Class of 2022:

 You need to prepare the following to successfully apply to Harvard Business School:

 - TOEFL/ IELTS/ Pearson Test of English (PTE) – Make sure you get a TOEFL score higher than 109 on the iBT, an IELTS score higher than 7.5, or a PTE score higher than 75.